Northern Lights: Viewers catch rare glimpse of aurora borealis across North Texas

-As the sun sets, many northern parts of the United States will have a shot at seeing the dazzling natural light display.
+As the sun set Thursday night, many northern parts of the United States caught a rare glimpse at the dazzling natural light display.

-North Texas is outside of the current visibility forecast, but it is not impossible.
+North Texas was outside of the current visibility forecast, but it hasn't been impossible.

 Related